kyleect/ts-npm-module/README.md

 ### Configure

-- Edit `"name": "ts-npm-module"` in `./package.json` to the name of your project
+- Edit `"name": "ts-npm-module"` in `./package.json` to the name of your module
+- Edit `"description": ""` in `./package.json` to the description of your module

 ### Coding